-Eagle Creek to Punchbowl Falls is a 4.8 mile heavily trafficked out and back trail located near Cascade Locks, OR that features a waterfall and is good for all skill levels.
-The trail is primarily used for hiking, walking, and birding and is accessible from February until November.
+Eagle Creek to Punchbowl Falls is a 4.8 mile heavily trafficked out and back trail located near Cascade Locks, Oregon that features a waterfall and is good for all skill levels.
+The trail is primarily used for hiking, walking, and birding and is best used from February until November.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 Spectacular path passing many waterfalls, winding through old-growth forests, and along the edges of cliffs.
 Mild falling hazard in spots, keep the kids and dogs close, but it is family friendly.
 Some of the ledges have been blasted and offer great views of the canyon below.

 I like this trail a lot and was excited to bring the whole family today.
 Unfortunately, about 20' into the trail there was a landslide with snow/ice on top of that, so sadly we had to walk back to the car.
 We'll try again in the spring.

 "You can get over the slide if you have a pair of MICROspikes and trekking poles.
 Come repaired..... and leave the smaller kids at home."

 Still 4 stars because this little hike is awesome!!!

 Great hike, lots of nature to take in.
 We can't wait to go back!!